simplesamlphp/simplesamlphp/modules/ldap/docs/ldap.md

 		 * that most products have a special query to recursively search
 		 * group membership.
 		 *
-		 * Note: Only ActiveDirectory is currently supported.
+		 * Note: Only ActiveDirectory is currently supported
+		 * (OpenLDAP is implemented but not supported, see example below).
 		 *
 		 * Default: ''
 		 * Required: No
 		 */
 		'ldap.product' => '',
 		'ldap.product' => 'ActiveDirectory',
+		'ldap.product' => 'OpenLDAP',

 		/**